yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

 ## Conditional Statements (if, else, elif)

-- The if statement in MATLAB is a conditional statement that allows you to execute a block of code only if a certain condition is met.
+- The `if` statement in Python is a conditional statement that allows you to execute a block of code only if a certain condition is met.
 - Make decisions using `if`, `elif`, and `else` statements.

 The general **syntax** of the if statement is as follows: